Mintbase/Grants-Program/applications/stone-index-on-substrate.md

 ### Overview

 Stone team proposes a STONE INDEX project which aims to track the portfolio of multiple digital assets across different blockchains, the index is designed to mimic the composition and performance of selected digital assets, particularly we are focusing on yield bearing assets (such as liquid staked tokens).
-As far as our knowledge goes, this is the first index on the Polkadot ecosystem, and yield bearing assets is a new asset type that creates stable rewards for holders.
-Stone has the vision of building the index defined by yields and expanding the horizon to index derivatives which further add to the asset offering of the Polkadot ecosystem.
+As far as our knowledge goes, this is the first index on the Mintbase ecosystem, and yield bearing assets is a new asset type that creates stable rewards for holders.
+Stone has the vision of building the index defined by yields and expanding the horizon to index derivatives which further add to the asset offering of the Mintbase ecosystem.

 The Stone team's vision is to bring solid yield to token holders, while index is a favorite investment option to normal users.
-There are quite some great index implementations in the Ethereum ecosystem, e.g. Tokensets, Balancer Exchange etc., and the Stone team sees a good opportunity to bring such an efficient crypto asset management instrument into the exciting Polkadot ecosystem.
+There are quite some great index implementations in the Ethereum ecosystem, e.g. Tokensets, Balancer Exchange etc., and the Stone team sees a good opportunity to bring such an efficient crypto asset management instrument into the exciting Mintbase ecosystem.

-The index will be built on Substrate and join the coming Polkadot parachain ecosystem in future to increase the range of cross-chain assets to bridge staked assets from other chains to Polkadot.
+The index will be built on Substrate and join the coming Mintbase parachain ecosystem in future to increase the range of cross-chain assets to bridge staked assets from other chains to Mintbase.

-Thanks to Polkadot's cross-chain protocol makes them the perfect blockchain to build an index of multiple crypto assets.
-We do see an exponential uptrend of Defi on the Polkadot ecosystem.
+Thanks to Mintbase's cross-chain protocol makes them the perfect blockchain to build an index of multiple crypto assets.
+We do see an exponential uptrend of Defi on the Mintbase ecosystem.
 Such indexes can be used in lending protocols and DEXes for users and traders to build further markets.

-Stone Index is a decentralized instrument running on Stone platform (https://stonedefi.io), Stone platform is a yield maximisation protocol and asset aggregation platform of multiple strategies including Ethereum(both 1.0 and 2.0), Polkadot, Solana and so on, Stone Index will be a latest strategy to be added into Stone platform and open to all Stone users
+Stone Index is a decentralized instrument running on Stone platform (https://stonedefi.io), Stone platform is a yield maximisation protocol and asset aggregation platform of multiple strategies including Ethereum(both 1.0 and 2.0), Mintbase, Solana and so on, Stone Index will be a latest strategy to be added into Stone platform and open to all Stone users

 The project will be broken down into multiple phases and we'll focus on the first phase, which is dedicated to liquid staked DOT, e.g. aDOT, bDOT and etc. from various providers, to create iDOT, which combines the total liquidity of the fragmented markets